 - What websites do they hang out on?

-You give them no option but to link to your website 🙂
+By using methods like this, you give them no option but to link to your website 🙂

-Events which list accommodation and travel sites:
+Kinds of events which list accommodation and travel sites:

-He explained this in the following way: let’s say you want to get a nose job.
+“Let’s say you want to get a nose job.
 You don’t know who to use or where the best doctor is.

-You turn to the internet or yellow pages: you find one general plastic surgeon and one rhinoplasty (fancy word for nose job) surgeon.
+You turn to the internet or yellow pages.
+You find one general plastic surgeon and one rhinoplasty (fancy word for nose job) surgeon.
 The general plastic surgeon costs $400, the Rhinoplasty surgeon costs $800.

 Which one do you choose?

 The Rhinoplasty surgeon of course!
-(Even though it costs twice as much)
+(Even though it costs twice as much)”

-But how do I apply this to link building?
+Ok, so that’s a great anecdote story – but how do I apply this to link building?

 Well, in link building this principle gets even better!